NCGM-genome/WGSpipeline/README.md

     --chrX_interval WGSpipeline/interval_files/chrX.bed \
     --chrY_interval WGSpipeline/interval_files/chrY.bed
 ```
-When `--knownSites` option is not used, then BQSR will not be applied and `<prefix>.bqsr.recla.table` file will be empty.
+When `--knownSites` option is not used, then empty BQSR table file `<prefix>.bqsr.recla.table` will be created.

 Output files will be saved in the directory `/path/to/working/directory/tutorial_01`:
 ```